This Old House

 Where to Watch This Old House

 This Old House is available for streaming on the PBS website, both individual episodes and full seasons.
-You can also watch This Old House on demand at Amazon Prime, Amazon, Apple TV, PBS, Tubi TV, Pluto TV and Peacock Free.
+You can also watch This Old House on demand at Prime Video, Amazon, Apple TV, PBS, Tubi TV, Pluto TV and Peacock Free.

 • Premiere Date